TiagoSantanaSilva/Bancor-Concentrated-Liquidity/README.md

 # Bancor-Concentrated-Liquidity
-Showcasing some work developed with Mark.
+Showcasing some work developed with Mark/TEA.